karan51ngh/MediChain/README.md

 nodes.
 - Each hospital would act as a node on the network and would be responsible for securely storing and updating the medical records of its patients.
+- Everytime a patient undergoes a diagnosis, the hospital has to make a new transaction in the blockchain to add the details of that particular diagnosis.

+## Consensus Mechanism
+- We will use a **custom** version of **Proof of Stake (PoS)**.
+We believe because there is no direct monetary incentive in a healthcare blockchain, we can compromise a certain degree of security for speed.
+- Whenever a certain patient is diagnosed at a certain hospital, 2 random hospitals from the network will validate the diagnosis.
+If the diagnosis is found to be accurate by both hospitals, then a new block will be added to the blockchain, implying that the diagnosis information is correct.
+- The hospitals will be chosen at random, which means that every hospital, no matter how big or small in operation, will have an equal stake, and hence an equal probability of bieng chosen for validating the records.
+Again this is possible based on the premise that a healthcare blockchain doesn’t have any direct monetary incentive.

+**Note**: *For implementation and testing ease, I have set the algorithm in the code to choose only 1 hospital.*
 ## Architecture Explained Briefly
 The implementation details of our blockchain system:
 1. The **government** will have a node on the blockchain, which will allow it to govern the